This is a great addition to any many meal doing the fall season when brussels are in season.

 - ½ teaspoon pepper

-- pinch grated orange rind optional
+- pinch grated orange rind

 - Preheat oven 425 degrees and line baking sheet with aluminum foil.